russmckendrick/blog/content/posts/2021-10-30-managing-python-on-macos-monterey/index.md

 ```
 {{< /terminal >}}

-Now that Python is installed and we have set version 3.10.0 to be our default then we need to run the following command to make sure that our prefered version is used when ever we open a new terminal session.
+Now that Python is installed and we have set version 3.10.0 to the default Python install used by pyenv, we need to run the following command to ensure that our preferred version is used whenever we open a new terminal session.

 {{< notice info >}}
-**Please note:** The command below assumes that you are using [ZSH](https://zsh.sourceforge.io), if you are using a different shell please check the file file path to your RC file is correct.
+**Please note:** The command below assumes that you are using [ZSH](https://zsh.sourceforge.io), if you are using a different shell please check the file path to your RC file is correct.
 {{< /notice >}}

 {{< terminal title="Make sure the pyenv version is used" >}}